SobDan/Lotr/README.md

 # Lotr
-The lord of the rings locations
+The Lort of the Rings shooting locations in new zealand.